greenelab/deep-review/sections/03_categorize.md

 They concluded that in case of three-dimensional data networks as deep as 22 layers can be useful for such problems despite the limited size of training datasets.
-However, they note, that choice of a specific architecture, parameters, and fine-tuning needed is very problem and dataset-specific.
+However, they note, that choice of a specific architecture, parameter setting, and model fine-tuning needed is very problem and dataset-specific.
+Moreover, this type of tasks often depends on both lesion localization and appearance that pose challenges for CNN-based approaches.
-However, this type of tasks often depends on both lesion localization and appearance that pose challenges for CNN-based approaches.
-Moreover, straightforward attempts to capture useful information in three dimensions simultaneously make applications of standard neural network architectures computationally unfeasible due to the curse of dimensionality.
+Straightforward attempts to capture useful information from full-size images in all three dimensions simultaneously make applications of standard neural network architectures computationally unfeasible due to the curse of dimensionality.
+Instead, two dimensional models are often used to either process image slides individually (2D), or aggregate information from slides across the third dimension (2.5D).
+Roth et al. compared 2D, 2.5D, and 3D CNNs on a number of tasks for computer-aided detection from CT scans and showed that 2.5D CNNs performed comparably well to 3D analogs, while requiring much less training time, especially on augmented training sets [@tag:Roth2015_view_agg_cad].
+Another advantage of 2D and 2.5D networks is an ability to use widely available models pre-trained on natural images.

 Similarly, in magnetic resonance image (MRI) analysis, limited size of training sets and large dimensionality represent challenges to deep learning